The hybrid SaaS model explained

 Considering whether current on-site applications can be used in the cloud is another item.
 Some applications may not be certified when used in the cloud.
 They may also not be supported by vendors to run in the cloud.

 Defining a budget for a hybrid solution will be another consideration.
-This is necessary in order to optimise the investment while adhering to the financial and technical needs of an organisation.
+This is necessary to optimise the investment while adhering to the financial and technical needs of an organisation.